-- ➤ Terrorist Financing Risk Assessment: TCSPs, together with banking and real estate sectors, have medium-high residual risks in relation to the scenario of customers or BOs being terrorism financiers due to the truly international customer base, including exposure to nationals of high-risk TF jurisdictions - Tax Risk Assessment: Monaco's private sector is exposed to medium-low residual risks in relation to customers entering into a business relationship with Monegasque FIs or DNFBPs with the intention to use it for tax-related ML.
-The banking and real estate sectors contribute more heavily to this risk than the TCSP sector. - > Virtual Assets Risk Assessment: TCSPs do not have exposure to risks relating to VAs. - Legal Entities and Legal Arrangements Risk Assessment: Cases involving Monegasque legal entities reflected a high level of sophistication in the way the ML scheme was set up, and all involve significant sums.
-In all cases the relevant Monegasque legal entity held at least one bank account in Monaco and in several cases, the services of a Monegasque TCSP or notary were utilized to create or manage the entity. - > Threat Assessment: Overall inherent threat level for Monaco is medium and extent threat level is high.
+- Terrorist Financing Risk Assessment: TCSPs, together with banking and real estate sectors, have mediumhigh residual risks in relation to the scenario of customers or BOs being terrorism financiers due to the truly international customer base, including exposure to nationals of high-risk TF jurisdictions - Tax Risk Assessment: Monaco's private sector is exposed to medium-low residual risks in relation to customers entering into a business relationship with Monegasque FIs or DNFBPs with the intention to use it for tax-related ML.
+The banking and real estate sectors contribute more heavily to this risk than the TCSP sector. - > Virtual Assets Risk Assessment: TCSPs have no exposure to risks relating to VAs. - Legal Entities and Legal Arrangements Risk Assessment: Residual risk level associated with Monaco's legal entities is determined to be medium-high.
+Cases involving Monegasque legal entities reflected a high level of sophistication in the way the ML scheme was set up, and all involve significant sums.
+In several cases, the services of a Monegasque TCSP or notary were utilized to create or manage the entity. - Threat Assessment: Overall inherent threat level for Monaco is medium and extent threat level is high.
 For TCSP sectorial findings on threats, see next slide.